oxc-project/javascript-parser-in-rust/docs/typescript.md

 it is a `TSIndexSignature` and not a `TSPropertySignature`.

 To make this possible and efficient, the lexer requires a buffer for storing multiple tokens.

+## Arrow Expressions

+TODO: use lookahead instead of cover grammar